Joshua-CB010958/SSP/README.md

 # SSP
-Designing a laravel, PHP and tailwind CSS
+Designing a E-commerce website using laravel, PHP and tailwind CSS